Making vision insurance crystal clear

 Some employer-sponsored health insurance plans don’t include vision coverage, or offer vision insurance only as an add-on (with a bigger premium).

 Individual vision insurance plans are available, but they usually require a 12-month commitment paid up front.
 With many of these plans, patients still have to pay out of pocket for part of the cost of an eye exam, glasses, or contact lenses.

 Something doesn’t add up

-For most people, it doesn’t make sense to pay $15-$20 a month for vision insurance (plus enrollment fees) when you can get a comprehensive eye exam for just $49 at Wisconsin Vision.
+For most people, it doesn’t make sense to pay $15-$20 a month for vision insurance (plus enrollment fees).
+You can get a comprehensive eye exam without insurance for just $49 at all Wisconsin Vision locations.

 It may seem like brand-name eyeglass frames and quality lenses are out of reach without vision insurance.
 The truth is, private pay patients can take advantage of flexible pricing and discounts which may not be available when paying with insurance.